Tech — Inside SenseDeep

 - denial of service attacks

-The agent uses highly efficient Linux O/S APIs such as inotify to monitor changes in files and the BPF to perform in-kernel network traffic analysis.
-These permit event based algorithms with minimal polling to detect most threats.
+The agent uses highly efficient Linux O/S APIs such as inotify and the Systemd Journal API to monitor changes in the system.
+The BPF is also used to perform efficient in-kernel network traffic analysis.
+These mechanisms use event based algorithms with minimal polling to detect most threats in real-time.
 Other checking mechanisms are also used in cases where these event mechanisms can be bypassed by attackers to ensure robust detection of threats.

 When a threat or compromise is detected, the agent will send an alert report to the SenseDeep service.
 The agent will capture the full threat context and correlate with other coincident alerts.
 It will employ DoS protection strategies to reduce the impact of a cascade of alerts.